fabbriciocruz/kubernetes/AmazonEKS/Amazon_VPC_CNI_plugin.md

 Managed node groups enforces a maximum number on the value of maxPods.
 For instances with less than 30 vCPUs the maximum number is 110 and for all other instances the maximum number is 250.
 This maximum number is applied whether prefix delegation is enabled or not.

-The number of prefixes that can be assigned to an ENI is equal to the number of [IP addresses supported by each ENI of the instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#AvailableIpPerENI) minus one (e.g., for a t3.small instance the number of IP addresses per ENI is 4.
-So, the number of prefixes per ENI will be 3)
+The number of prefixes that can be assigned to an ENI is equal to the number of [IP addresses supported by each ENI of the instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#AvailableIpPerENI) minus one (the primary ip address which is attached to the EKS node).
+For example, for a t3.small instance the number of IP addresses per ENI is 4.
+Therefore, the number of prefixes per ENI will be 3.

 ## Considerations